top of page

 Effective Date / Notes

-Rebranded as “net CFC tested income”; QBAI and DTIR removed
+Rebranded as “net CFC tested income”; QBAI and DTIR (deemed return on foreign investment) removed from calculation.

 Deemed paid credit increased from 80% to 90%